bitkarrot/lnbits-phoenixd/lnbits/README.md

 Modifications made:

-- exposes /app directory
+- copies the env.txt and uses it in the Docker container
-- admin panel is set to true, so master user can be created on initial load
+- in env config, the admin panel is set to true, so master user can be created on initial load
+- Dockerfile exposes /app directory
-- clones the latest dev commit from lnbits
+- Dockerfile clones the latest dev commit from lnbits